 "Coating Materials & Thin Film Deposition Techniques"

-By: Dr. Friedrich Waibel, Thin Film Products AG, Balzers, Liechtenstein
+By Dr. Friedrich Waibel, Thin Film Products AG, Balzers, Liechtenstein

-Dr. Martin Friz, Merck KGaA, Gernsheim, Germany
+and Dr. Martin Friz, Merck KGaA, Gernsheim, Germany

 A large number of different deposition techniques are used for the production of thin films for optical applications, as outlined in chapter 'Thin Film Deposition Techniques' by H. K. Pulker.
 The two most important categories are physical vapor deposition (PVD), namely thermal vaporization and sputtering, and chemical vapor deposition (CVD).
 It is obvious, that for each deposition technique suitable coating materials are required.